Making edibles – basics, methods & the most important basic recipes

 What are edibles?

 "Edibles" are foods or drinks in which cannabinoids are absorbed through the digestive tract.
-The body processes them differently than with smoking or vaping – therefore, the onset of effects differs.
-Intensity and duration of effect .
+The body processes them differently than when smoking or vaping – that's why they differ.
+Onset of effect , intensity and duration of effect .

 Why the grassroots decide